New York Equitable Distribution Lawyer

 • Marital debt

-It may be necessary to enlist a professional appraiser to determine the value of some assets.
+It may be necessary to enlist professional appraisers to determine the value of some assets.
+Fortunately, our team at Douglas Family Law Group has many reliable valuation experts for a vast variety of asset-types.

-It’s important to note that neither spouse is allowed to reduce, destroy, or waste the value of marital property during the divorce proceedings.
+It is important to note that neither spouse is allowed to reduce, destroy, or waste the value of marital property during divorce proceedings.
 Should it happen, the judge may decrease that partner’s portion to reimburse for the loss he/she caused.

 A comprehensive understanding of your goals and interests and the core facts surrounding your marital property vision claim is an integral part of attaining equitable property division.
 The New York equitable distribution attorneys at Douglas Family Law Group can help provide the correct valuation of what is owed to you.

 New York judges have considerable power to make equitable property distribution.
-When a judge is dividing the marital property of a divorcing couple, he or she will consider the following factors before giving a final decision as structured under New York’s doctrine of equitable distribution.
+When a judge is dividing the marital property of a divorcing couple, they will consider the following factors before giving a final decision as structured under New York’s doctrine of equitable distribution.

 Property and Income of Each Spouse

-The judge will consider the total property and income of each spouse at the time of getting married, and the time of separation.
+The judge will consider the total property and income of each spouse at the time of getting married and at the time of separation.

 The judge will look at each partner’s assets, income, and earning ability.
 Whichever partner earns less and owns less property may get a larger share of the marital property since the other partner can make a fresh start more easily.

-Length of the Marriage, and Age and Health of Each Spouse
+Length of the Marriage, and the Age and Health of Each Spouse

 The longer the marriage, the more likely that both parties have grown to depend on an economic partnership.
 Similarly, a less healthy or older partner may require additional financial security compared to a spouse that is healthier or younger.